-MDF has become a popular and go-to man-made wood to use for all sorts of home decor.
+MDF has become a popular and go-to man-made wood.
+It’s now used for all sorts of home decor.

-As you know, MDF panels are versatile too and can be used to create cabinets, flooring, and different kinds of furniture.
+As you know, MDF panels are versatile too and can be used to create cabinets, flooring, as well as different kinds of furniture.

 What is MDF?

 MDF is a type of composite, engineered wood panel made from sawdust and wood shavings.

 Compared to plywood, which is arguably the most popular man-made wood on the market, MDF is certainly not as strong and durable, especially when it comes to repelling water.
 There may be eco friendly wood treatments you can use to help this.

 At the same time however, MDF is a lot more affordable than plywood.
 It’s also smoother, denser, more flexible and more consistent throughout.

 That’s one of the main reasons why this material is a favourite among painters and decorators.
 Painting on a smooth coat, preferably with an eco friendly paint, is a lot easier on a MDF surface than working with the rougher, more inconsistent plywood.